UCAT 2023 final test statistics are now available. Find out where you rank among other candidates.

 Read more about the alternative pathways in our Admissions Guide.

-If you're ready to take the next step to becoming a doctor, these apps can help you on your journey:
+If you're ready to take the next step to becoming a doctor, we have a number of courses to help you on your journey:

-If you are interested in applying to medical schools in Eastern Europe, we recommend Medlink Students, a consultancy that provides everything you need, from the pre-application process to post-acceptance care.
+If you're interested in applying to medical schools in Eastern Europe, we recommend Medlink Students, a consultancy that provides everything you need, from the pre-application process to post-acceptance care.
 We offer £200/AU$400 cashback if you apply to a university through them via Medify's exclusive deal.

-And remember, it's always a good idea to bookmark our medical admissions news page to stay on top of any changes!
+Don't forget to bookmark our medical and dental school admissions live updates page to stay on top of any changes!